JivkoJelev91/BroMeme/README.md

 This project was built in a flow state with the help of multiple AI tools — what we like to call **Vibe Coding**.
 No overthinking, no endless docs — just creative momentum assisted by intelligent code and design agents.

 - 🪄 **Design** made with natural language → UI mockups and component ideas by ChatGPT
-- 🤖 **Code** co-written with Claude 3.7 and GitHub Copilot in real time
+- 🤖 **Code** co-written with Claude 3.7, GitHub Copilot, and GPT-4.1 in real time
 - ⚡️ **AI agents** decided the file structure, naming, and even animations
 - 🎯 Focused purely on **user experience**, speed, and joy of creation